Demographics of Guinea: Population

-Population Estimates by Sex and Age Group (01.VII.2020):
+Population Estimates by Sex and Age Group (01.VII.2020) (Population in households only.
+Post-censal estimates.):

 Vital statistics

 Registration of vital events is in Guinea not complete.
 The website Our World in Data prepared the following estimates based on statistics from the Population Department of the United Nations.

-Fertility and Births
+Demographic and Health Surveys

 Total Fertility Rate (TFR) (Wanted Fertility Rate) and Crude Birth Rate (CBR):

 Fertility data as of 2012 and 2018 (DHS Program):